axemonkey/blog.clivemurray.com/src/posts/2013/clives-album-of-the-year-2011.md

 **2019-04-04**

-Originally I had a different album of the year for 2011, it was **Balls Out** by *Steel Panther*.
+Originally I had a different album of the year for 2011, which was **Balls Out** by *Steel Panther*.
 While I still get the *SP* joke, it is wearing thin over the years, and looking back I feel more and more embarrassed by that choice.
 The irony has burned a hole through which I can now see the woke.
 So guess what?
 I've changed it!

 OK, as you were...